errpenk/Typography-Lab_Font-Interaction-Design/README.md

 *   **Font A (Schematic/Code):** Courier New - Used for the input field and character counter, evoking a sense of technical documentation.
 *   **Font B (Industrial/Header):** Chakra Petch (imported via Google Fonts) - Provides a bold, impactful display for headers and key elements in uppercase mode.
 *   **Font C (UI/Labeling):** Helvetica Neue (fallback) - Offers a clean, standard sans-serif for general UI elements and labels in uppercase mode.
-*   **Accent Color:** #00d2ff (Cyber Cyan) - A vibrant, consistent accent used across both themes for interactive elements and visual highlights.
+*   **Accent Color:** #00d2ff (Cyber Cyan-based) - A vibrant, consistent accent used across both themes for interactive elements and visual highlights.

 ## License